 VDD095D_VPU: Power of video sub-system

-Note: When designing a board, the power blocks can be merged to reduce the number of voltage regulator modules (VRM) on the board.
-In the case of Telechips' TCC807x reference boards, some power blocks are grouped as follows:
+Note: When designing a board, the power domains can be merged to reduce the number of voltage regulator modules (VRM) on the board.
+In the case of Telechips' TCC807x reference boards, some power domains are merged.
+The power topology of the reference boards is as follows: